 Year 6 are getting ready for another jam-packed term full of great learning opportunities.
 SATs are just around the corner so it’s full steam ahead

 We will be getting our teeth in to a brilliant book by Louis Sachar ‘There’s a Boy in the Girls’ Bathroom’ for some of our English lessons.
 We will be spending one afternoon per week playing and applying our skills in Maths games.
 The main focus of this term is our science topic – Electricity.
-We will be finding out about circuits and the precautions needed when working with electricity.
-As part of this topic, we will have the exciting opportunity of designing and making a fantastic electrically powered car.
+We will be finding out about circuits and the precautions needed when working with electricity and learning about the fascinating life and work of Thomas Edison.

 It’s going to be an exciting term!